sinohope/sinohope.github.io/sinohope-docs/docs/develop/mpc-waas-api/quick-start/qs-2-node.md

 | party_ids | []string | Collection of node IDs involved in generating private keys |
 | Cryptography | string | signature algorithm. ecdsa-secp256k1/eddsa-ed25519 |

-- When request_type is sign or bip340-schnorr-sign or taproot-sign, the request_detail structure is defined as follows:
+- When request_type is sign or bip340-schnorr-sign or taproot-sign or pre-sign or pre-sign-online, the request_detail structure is defined as follows:

 | Parameters | Type   | Description                                                   |
 | ---------- | ------ | ------------------------------------------------------ |